Looking for :

 progress.
 The three key Naval organisations to contact are:

-An essential part of BMP that applies to all ships is liaison with
+An essential part of BMP that applies to all ships is liaison with5.2.1

 is the planning and coordination authority for EU forces